dex4er/js-smtp-server-as-promised/README.md

 #### listen

-Start the server instance:

 ```js
 const promise = server.listen(port[,host][,backlog])
 ```

+Start the server instance.
 This method returns promise which returns `address` as its value.

 _Example_